avijitliberty/cloud-native/content/cheatsheets/aws/observability.md

 3. **Custom Metrics**:

-  * Possibility to define and send your own custom metrics to CloudWatch
+  * You can define and send your own custom metrics to CloudWatch
   * Ability to use dimensions (attributes) to segment metrics like Instance.id, Environment.Name
   * Metric resolution (StorageResolution API parameter – two possible value):
     * Standard: 1 minute (60 seconds)